 Want to jazz up dinner?
-This easy chermoula recipe is packed with pungent flavors to elevate any simply prepared meat, seafood or vegetables.
-Traditional chermoula spices like cumin and coriander, fresh parsley and cilantro come together with a handful of other ingredients to make a chermoula sauce that will dance in your mouth.
+This easy chermoula sauce recipe has a blend of smoky, punchy herbal flavors to elevate any type of meat, seafood or vegetables.
+Traditional chermoula spices like cumin and coriander, fresh parsley and cilantro combine with a handful of other ingredients to make a chermoula sauce that will dance in your mouth.

 If you’ve never tried Chermoula (pronounced chur-moo-la), you’re going to want to.
 It’s a traditional “relish” popular in the North African countries of Algeria, Tunisia, Morocco and Libya and each region brings its special “spin” to this tasty condiment.
 While this sauce may have a peculiar brownish green hue, that we typically avoid when we “eat with our eyes,” I can assure you, this smoky, unctuous condiment has deep, rich, complex flavors and it’s easy to make.
 Chermoula sauce will add a punch of flavor to anything you serve it with and goes great with grilled chicken, pork, beef, lamb, seafood and vegetables.
 Here’s how you can make a Chermoula Recipe – 2 Ways.